Skip to main content

 What smart home systems does the FranklinWH aPower 2 work with?

-FranklinWH aPower 2 works with major smart home platforms.
-Check our compatibility notes on the product page for any setup requirements or hub dependencies.
+The FranklinWH aPower 2 works with major smart home platforms.
+Check the compatibility notes above for any hub dependencies or setup requirements before you buy.

 What are the pros and cons of the FranklinWH aPower 2?

-The main pros of the FranklinWH aPower 2 are 15 kwh per unit — most storage from a single residential battery and 15-year warranty is longest standard coverage on any residential battery.
-The main downside is 90% round-trip efficiency below powerwall 3's 97.5%.
-Overall, experts rate it "Recommended" with a 8.5/10 consensus score.
+The main strengths of the FranklinWH aPower 2 are 15 kwh per unit — most storage from a single residential battery and 15-year warranty is longest standard coverage on any residential battery.
+The most-cited downside is 90% round-trip efficiency below powerwall 3's 97.5%.
+Overall, 6 expert sources rate it "Recommended" with a 8.5/10 consensus score.

 Affiliate disclosure: SmartHomeExplorer.com participates in the Amazon Associates program.
 We earn a commission from qualifying purchases at no extra cost to you.
 This consensus review is based on 6 independent expert reviews — we did not test this product ourselves.
 Always verify current prices and availability before purchasing.